EndPointCorp/end-point-blog/2022/01/database-integration-testing-with-dotnet.md

 First we add a few `using` statements.
 We need `Microsoft.Extensions.Hosting` so that we can have access to the `Host` class through which we obtain access to the application's execution context.
 This allows us to access the built-in configuration service.
 We also need `Microsoft.Extensions.Configuration` to have access to the `IConfiguration` interface which is how we reference the configuration service which allows us access to the `appsettings.json` config file.
 And we also need the `Microsoft.Extensions.DependencyInjection` namespace which allows us to tap into the built-in dependency injection mechanism, through which we can access the default configuration service I mentioned before.
 Specifically, that namespace is where the `GetRequiredService` extension method lives.

-All this translates into the few code changes that you see in the previous diff: First getting the app's host, then getting the configuration service, then using that to fetch our connection string.
+All this translates into the few code changes that you see in the previous diff: first getting the app's host, then getting the configuration service, then using that to fetch our connection string.

 > You can refer to [the official documentation](https://docs.microsoft.com/en-us/dotnet/core/extensions/configuration) to learn more about configuration in .NET.